-To help you understand how much it might cost you (and your family) to live in Melbourne, check these price summaries from the Mercer Cost of Living Report:
+To help you understand how much it might cost you (and your family) to live in Melbourne, check these price summaries from the Mercer Cost of Living Survey:

-The Mercer Cost of Living Report compares the living costs in the world’s biggest cities for more than 200 items including food, clothing, household goods, health and personal care, transport and entertainment.
+The Mercer Cost of Living Survey compares the living costs in the world’s biggest cities for more than 200 items including food, clothing, household goods, health and personal care, transport and entertainment.

 The cost of living in Melbourne is generally higher than the cost of living in Victoria's regional areas.